ppy/osu-web/resources/docs/source/includes/_structures.md

 #### rank

-When a user obtained certain rank on a beatmap.
+When a user achieves a certain rank on a beatmap.

 Field     | Type         | Description
 ----------|--------------|--------------------------------------------